8 Reasons Horses are Girthy and Cinchy, and What You Can do About it

 - A girthy horse might also need some retraining.
 Horses that panic, flip, escape, kick, and otherwise become dangerous while girthing likely need some kind and patient re-training in addition to medical care.

-If you are interested in shopping, do so here!
+If you are interested in shopping to help, do so here!
 As an Amazon Associate, I earn from qualifying purchases, this comes at no additional cost to you!